microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 We will be using Scikit-learn to analyze our data.
 However, there are many ways to use logistic regression in Scikit-learn.
 Take a look at the [parameters to pass](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html?highlight=logistic%20regressio#sklearn.linear_model.LogisticRegression).

-Essentially there are two important parameters `multi_class` and `solver`, that we need to specify, when we ask Scikit-learn to perform a logistic regression.
+Essentially there are two important parameters - `multi_class` and `solver` - that we need to specify, when we ask Scikit-learn to perform a logistic regression.
 The `multi_class` value applies a certain behavior.
 The value of the solver is what algorithm to use.
 Not all solvers can be paired with all `multi_class` values.

 According to the docs, in the multiclass case, the training algorithm: